 Each patient is different.
 Individual results may vary based on the severity of your symptoms and overall health.
 But the specialists at Results Physical Therapist work hard to help every patient find a treatment strategy that provides the results they're looking for.

 Regular physical therapy sessions can help ease muscle tension, adjust misalignment in your neck and spine, and correct any underlying posture problems.
 Over time, most physical therapy patients experience significant improvement in their TMJ symptoms.

 TMJ disorders can be painful and exhausting.
 But physical therapy can provide the relief you've been looking for.
-Call Results Physical Therapy today or make an appointment online.
+Call Results Physical Therapy today.